Blendify/blender-manual/trunk/blender_docs/manual/editors/preferences/input.rst

    This affects :ref:`Pie Menu on Drag <keymap-pref-py_menu_on_drag>` keymap preference.
 Motion Threshold
    The number of pixels the cursor must be moved before the movement is registered.
-   This is helpful for tablet pens that are a lot more difficult to keep still then this could help to reduce stuttering of the cursor position.
+   This is helpful for tablet pens that are a lot more difficult to keep still, then this could help to reduce stuttering of the cursor position.

    .. note::